SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

-   Show a protocol being used by an enumeration accessing protocol methods, properties etc.  through a constant or variable that's *just* of protocol type Protocols can't be nested, but nested types can implement protocols Protocol requirements can be marked as @unavailable, but this currently only works if they are also marked as @objc.
+   Show a protocol being used by an enumeration accessing protocol methods, properties etc.  through a constant or variable that's *just* of protocol type Protocols can't be nested, but nested types can implement protocols Protocol requirements can be marked as @unavailable, but this currently only works if they're also marked as @objc.
    Checking for (and calling) optional implementations via optional binding and closures